deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 2. Low test performance: If your model is having low performance on your test data, a good step in debugging it is to check the drift of different properties between the train and the test.
 If there are some properties with a high drift it might help you pinpoint to a relevant causes of the model's low performance.
+3. Find leakage in the model: Sometimes the model training might be affected the properties we are not aware of, and that aren't the core objective we are aiming to learn.
+For example, in a classification dataset of wolves and dogs photographs, if only wolves are photographed in the snow, the brightness of the image may be used to predict the label "wolf" easily.
+In this case, a model might not learn to discern wolf from dog by the animal's characteristics, but by using the background color.
+4. Find weak segments: The properties can be used to segment the data and test for low performing segments.
+   If found, the weak segment might indicate a gap in the training data where the data quality is worse.

 Deepchecks' Default Properties
 ==============================

+We divide the data into 3 parts: images, labels and predictions.
+Each one have his own properties defined.
+When running checks you can either create your own properties or relay on Deepchecks' default properties.

+The default image properties are:

+- Aspect Ratio
+- Area
+- Brightness
+- RMS (Root Mean Square) Contrast
+- Normalized Red Mean
+- Normalized Blue Mean
+- Normalized Green Mean

+The default label & predictions properties are:

+- Samples Per Class (classification + object detection)
+- Bounding Box Area (object detection)
+- Number of Bounding Boxes Per Image (object detection)

 Property Structure
 ==================